-Head Start is a federal program that promotes the school readiness of children ages birth to five from low-income families by enhancing their cognitive, social, and emotional development.
+Head Start is a federal program that promotes the school readiness of children ages three to five from low-income families by enhancing their cognitive, social, and emotional development.

 Head Start programs provide a learning environment that supports children’s growth in the following domains:

 Head Start programs provide comprehensive services to enrolled children and their families, which include health, nutrition, social, and other services determined to be necessary by family needs assessments, in addition to education and cognitive development services.
 Head Start services are designed to be responsive to each child and family’s ethnic, cultural, and linguistic heritage.

 Great Start Readiness is Michigan’s state-funded preschool program for four year old children with factors which may place them at risk of educational failure.
 The program is administered by the Michigan Department of Education, Office of Great Start.
 Research on preschool programs and specific research on GSRP indicates that children provided with a high-quality preschool experience show significant positive developmental differences when compared to children from the same backgrounds who did not attend a high-quality preschool program.

 To strengthen learning at home and strengthen positive child outcomes, programs must provide for active continuous involvement of parents in the learning process.